BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 But this passion, this interest, is fleeting.
 It is human nature that interests change over time.

-So this is one of the reasons why choosing a career only on interest is sub-optimal but there are more:
+So this is one of the reasons why choosing a career only on interest is suboptimal but there are more:
-1. When deciding on a career, you are deciding on a proxy messurement of that career.
+1. When deciding on a career, you are deciding on a proxy measurement of that career.
 This can be highly misinformed, especially after school.
-2. Things that have been recently experiences naturally land higher on the passion scale.
+2. Things that have been recently experienced naturally land higher on the passion scale.

 I want to note here, that the strengths you have are not just the things that you are good at, it is also the things that energise you, instead of depleting you.

 ## Purpose
 Making a career decision based on purpose makes it much more likely that you will find long-term satisfaction in that area than a decision purely based on passion.
-It starts to get even better when you combine these though, primarly choosing field based on purpose and then filtering with passion.
+It starts to get even better when you combine these though, primarily choosing fields based on purpose and then filtering with passion.

 What is something that aligns with your core believes and values?